 There is only so much that you can do regardless of your knowledge, position, and understanding of your loved one’s lives and behaviour.

 Sometimes it is best to take a step back and seek professional and experienced help in order to save your loved ones from being a victim to the destruction that drugs can bring upon themselves.

-The conversation regarding drug addiction and drug abuse has changed over the years, from being a “threat to national security” to becoming an issue of “public health” but the topic is still considered to be a taboo subject within society.
+The conversation regarding drug addiction and drug abuse has changed over the years, from being a threat to national security to become an issue of public health but the topic is still considered to be a taboo subject within society.

 It is up to us to approach the problem from the founding family institutions to enable and provide those who struggle with drug addiction space where they can look forward to improving themself in order to get better.